Philosophy of mind: Self

 The philosophy of mind also has important consequences for the concept of "self".
 If by "self" or "I" one refers to an essential, immutable nucleus of the person, some modern philosophers of mind, such as Daniel Dennett believe that no such thing exists.
 According to Dennett and other contemporaries, the self is considered an illusion.
 The idea of a self as an immutable essential nucleus derives from the idea of an immaterial soul.
 Such an idea is unacceptable to modern philosophers with physicalist orientations and their general skepticism of the concept of "self" as postulated by David Hume, who could never catch himself not doing, thinking or feeling anything.
 However, in the light of empirical results from developmental psychology, developmental biology and neuroscience, the idea of an essential inconstant, material nucleus—an integrated representational system distributed over changing patterns of synaptic connections—seems reasonable.

+One question central to the philosophy of personal identity is Benj Hellie's vertiginous question.
+The vertiginous question asks why, of all the subjects of experience out there, this one—the one corresponding to the human being referred to as Benj Hellie—is the one whose experiences are live?
+(The reader is supposed to substitute their own case for Hellie's.)
+In other words: Why am I me and not someone else?
+A common response to the question is that it reduces to "Why are Hellie's experiences live from Hellie's perspective," and thus the entire question is a tautology.
+However, Hellie argues, through a parable, that this response leaves something out.
+His parable describes two situations, one reflecting a broad global constellation view of the world and everyone's phenomenal features, and one describing an embedded view from the perspective of a single subject.
+Caspar Hare has discussed similar ideas with the concepts of egocentric presentism and perspectival realism.